User accounts

 We have mostly used

-has a very convenient query builder to construct SQL statements with a more object-oriented syntax.
+knex.raw()in this tutorial, howeverknexhas a very convenient query builder to construct SQL statements with a more object-oriented syntax.
 Read the docs and replace your raw queries with built ones.
-You can also try Schema building indb_init.js
+You can also try Schema building indb_init.js. -

 It is very bad practice to store cleartext passwords in the database: what you if suffer a data breach and your database is divulged?